Michaël Benyahia

 Michaël Benyahia (born July 21, 2000, in Miami) is a Moroccan racing driver.

 Career

 Benyahia testing a GEN2 car, March 2018.

 Benyahia representing Morocco at the FIA Motorsport Games, October 2022.

 Early career

 Benyahia was born in Miami of a Moroccan father and a Belgian mother.
-His father, Karim Benyahia is a businessman in hands-free technologies.
-His mother, Pascale Van Cleemput was Honorary consul of Belgium in Miami between 2002 and 2005.
+His father, Karim Benyahia, is a businessman in hands-free technologies.
+His mother, Pascale Van Cleemput, was Honorary consul of Belgium in Miami between 2002 and 2005.

 Benyahia began karting in 2007 at the age of seven, claiming numerous titles in his career.

-In November 2013, he took part in the Rotax Max Challenge Grand Finals held in New Orleans where he finished sixth of the Mini Max category.
+In November 2013, Benyahia took part in the Rotax Max Challenge Grand Finals held in New Orleans, where he finished sixth of the Mini Max category.

 Lower formulae

 In 2015, Benyahia graduated to single-seaters in the French F4 Championship, where he earned nine points and finished 17th.
 The following year he repeated this series, finishing 3rd and claiming a victory and six podiums.